 Getting Your Antique Clock Appraised

-You may want to get an official documented appraisal for your antique clock.
-This might even be a requirement if you want to get your clock insured.
-If you're thinking about selling your clock, do not go to an antique clock dealer or a pawn shop for an appraisal.
-A dealer will want to buy your clock for as little as possible so that he can then sell it at a substantial profit.
-You should seek an appraisal from an unbiased professional who has no financial interest in the item being appraised.
+You may want to get an official documented appraisal for your antique clock, especially if you want to have your clock insured, as an appraisal is often a prerequisite.
+If you're thinking about selling your clock, don't go to an antique clock dealer or a pawn shop for an appraisal.
+A dealer'll want to buy your clock for as little as possible so that he can then sell it at a substantial profit.
+Instead, you should seek an appraisal from an unbiased professional who has no financial interest in the item you've brought them.

-To make sure you are getting a qualified, trained appraiser, you should look for one that is a member of a professional appraisal society.
+To make sure you're getting a qualified, certified appraiser, you should look for one that is a member of a professional appraisal society.
 Try finding an appraiser from one of these three organizations: